 And so, with much of the office left with nothing to do but processing cancellations- the decision was made to spend the day testing out some of the gear while also getting out of “the bowl” that is Cusco.
 The hope was to elevate spirits in the team- which a work day of downhill mountain biking is certainly want to do.

-However, this day was the day the protests in Cusco started back up- January 10th- it had taken a few days longer because many people traveled for miles from indigenous villages to make their voice heard.
+However, this day was the day the protests in Cusco started back up- January 10th.
+It had taken a few days longer because many people traveled for miles from indigenous villages to make their voice heard.

 I personally had been concerned about going on the trip in the first place.
 With two dogs at home, getting stuck in a roadblock on the way back could mean two extremely annoyed, upset, and hungry pups on my return.